 There are dozens of internationally accepted food safety management system standards, each with slightly different requirements.
 This can make it difficult to know which standards are ‘better’ or more suitable for your food company.

 To solve this problem, a standard for food safety standards was created by the GFSI (Global Food Safety Initiative).
 The GFSI assesses and approves food safety standards using a process called benchmarking.
-The aim of GFSI benchmarking is to define best practice in food safety standards and provide a way to compare and align different food safety standards.
+The aim of GFSI benchmarking is to define best practices for food safety standards and provide a way to compare and align different food safety standards.

 Food Fraud in Food Safety Standards